 The issue of securities under the Shine Justice Ltd Performance Rights (LTIP) Plan (the Plan) was approved by shareholders at the 2016, 2019 and 2022 annual general meetings.
 The Plan is designed to amalgamate retention strategies as well as providing long-term incentives for senior managers and create alignment with shareholders.
 Under the Plan, participants are granted Performance Rights which only vest if certain performance criteria are met.
 Participation in the Plan is at the Board's discretion and no individual has a contractual right to participate in the scheme or to receive any guaranteed benefits.
 The Plan is administered by the Board.
 This trust is consolidated in accordance with note 14(a)(i).
-The amount of the current FY23 Performance Rights that will vest depends on Shine Justice Ltd:
+The amount of the current FY24 Performance Rights that will vest depends on Shine Justice Ltd:

-- Earnings per share (EPS) growth 50% weighting, achieving EPS growth of an average of 10% per annum during the three year Performance Period from 1 July 2022, with partial vesting (straight line vesting between 50% and 100% if 7-10% return is achieved

-- Cumulative annual total shareholder return (TSR) 25% weighting, achieving cumulative annual TSR of an average of 10% during the Performance Period, with partial vesting (straight line vesting between 50% and 100%) if 7-10% return is achieved, and

-- Strategic Objectives 25% weighting, if identified strategic objectives are achieved (as to 5% in each of the 5 categories set out below), with straight line vesting in each category between 50% and 100% if the objectives are determined by the Board to be achieved as to 75% to 100%.
-The 5 categories being:
+- Earnings per share (EPS) growth 50% weighting, achieving EPS growth of an average of 10% per annum during the three-year Performance Period from 1 July 2023, with partial vesting (straight line vesting between 50% and 100% if 7-10% return is achieved - Cumulative annual total shareholder return (TSR) 25% weighting, achieving cumulative annual TSR of an average of 10% during the Performance Period, with partial vesting (straight line vesting between 50% and 100%) if 9-12% return is achieved, and - Strategic Objectives 25% weighting, if identified strategic objectives are achieved (as to 5% in each of the 5 categories set out below), with straight line vesting in each category between 50% and 100% if the objectives are determined by the Board to be achieved as to 75% to 100%.
+The 5 categories being: - 1.
+Clients (including a seamless and transparent client experience) - 2. team members (including engagement and retention targets) - 3. growth (including market share targets) - 4. financial strength (including financial margins and ratios), and - 5. innovation (including new ways to maximise damages for clients).

-- 1. clients

-- 2. team members

-- 3. growth

-- 4. financial strength, and

-- 5. innovation.